 Since each state law varies, we strongly recommend that before starting work, you contact the regulatory agency in the other state to determine their requirements.
 Visit Oregon's Workers' Compensation Division website for a full listing of regulatory agencies in other states.

 Coverage in other states

-SAIF has formed a partnership to provide an insurance solution (called Other States Coverage) for your coverage needs in all states except those that do not permit private workers’ comp insurance (North Dakota, Ohio, Washington, and Wyoming).
+SAIF has a partnership with Zurich to provide an insurance solution (called Other States Coverage) for your coverage needs in all states except those that do not permit private workers’ comp insurance (North Dakota, Ohio, Washington, and Wyoming).

 If you need other states’ coverage, please contact your agent.
 Additional information can also be found on the Other States Coverage page.

 A worker employed in another state can become an Oregon subject worker, and an Oregon subject worker Oregon can also be simultaneously subject to another state.
 Determining the most appropriate state for reporting payroll is not always easy or clear.
 If you have workers who work in more than one state during the year you should contact your agent or SAIF for advice on payroll reporting and filing of claims.

 Also, subjectivity can change depending on the circumstances.
 Two of the most common ways the states a worker is subject to can change such that payroll and claims should be reported to the a different state are:

 Break in employment | A break of employment occurs when the current employment ends and the worker is later rehired.